-We have issued two letters addressed to CEOs of firms which hold client money and/or custody assets as part of their business to remind them of their obligations under the Client Assets Sourcebook (CASS).
+We have issued three letters addressed to CEOs of firms which hold client money and/or custody assets as part of their business to remind them of their obligations under the Client Assets Sourcebook (CASS).

 Dear CEO letters

 These Dear CEO letters highlight the areas that are important to maintaining adequate client assets arrangements in the current environment.

 - Dear CEO letter: Adequate client assets arrangements (for firms holding client assets relating to investment business, debt management or claims management).

 - Dear CEO letter: Adequate client assets arrangements GII (for firms holding client money relating to insurance distribution).

 - Dear CEO letter: Maintaining adequate client money arrangements GIIs (for firms holding client money relating to insurance distribution).